-Since the compromise is based on compromises previously approved by the court in relation to similar motions against other insurance companies, management believes, based on the opinion of its legal counsel, that the compromise is more likely to be approved than rejected by the court.
+The compromise is based on compromises previously approved by the court in relation to similar motions against other insurance companies.
+On November 23, 2020, a ruling was issued in approval of the compromise agreement and the Company is working towards its execution.